National Eucharistic Revival:

 Mass: 10:30 a.m., Holy Cross

-Communion Service: 9:00 a.m., St. James
+Communion service: 9:00 a.m., St. James the Apostle

-Recitation of the Rosary: 8:00 a.m., St. Francis
+Rosary: 8:00 a.m., St. Francis

 Mass: 8:30 a.m., St. Francis

-Recitation of the Rosary: 8:00 a.m., St. Francis
+Rosary: 8:00 a.m., St. Francis

 Mass: 8:30 a.m., St. Francis

-Prayer for Healing and Harmony: 2:00 p.m., St. James
+Prayer for Healing/Harmony: 2:00 p.m., St. James

-Book Study: 3:15 p.m., St. James
+Book Study: 3:15 p.m., St. James the Apostle

-Recitation of the Rosary: 8:00 a.m., St. Francis
+Rosary: 8:00 a.m., St. Francis

 Mass: 8:30 a.m., St. Francis

-Recitation of the Rosary: 8:00 a.m., St. Francis
+Rosary: 8:00 a.m., St. Francis

 Mass: 8:30 a.m., St. Francis

-Father Bernard is available, no appointment is necessary: 6:30-7:30 p.m., St. Francis Solanus
+Father Bernard is available, no appointment necessary: 6:30–7:30 p.m., St. Francis Solanus

 Mass: 4:00 p.m., St. Francis Solanus